AllKinds/AllkindsICP/README.md

 # Allkinds

-Allkinds allows individuals to find like-minded people or organizations in a very precise and private manner.
-This happens in a very natural way - by asking questions about what people consider important and answering questions from other people.
-Allkinds then calculates the cohesion score by the number of the same questions weighted on the importance of every question for each user.

-You can try our MVP here: <https://xroyo-niaaa-aaaal-act6a-cai.icp0.io/>
+Allkinds is a social network.
+On Allkinds people connect by anonymously asking and answering each other yes/no questions about what ever they consider important.
+Then people can discover those whose answers resonate the most and connect.
+Once connected people can compare their answers thus learning a lot about each other.

+Essentially people connect upon values expressed by themselves through questions in a private manner.

+Within this iteration of the project we've launched the MVP where individuals can discover like-minded people within groups.
+Please check it here: https://allkinds.xyz

 ## Introduction